 Starting a business isn’t easy.
 Long before your first customer makes their first purchase, a lot of time, effort, and careful planning goes into making sure everything is just right.
 When you’re finally ready to open your doors (virtual or otherwise) to the public, you have a brand new set of things to consider, including how to build—and maintain—a customer base.
 Email marketing can play a key role in both the promotion and growth of your business, but it’s not a slam dunk.
-Just like with your business itself, it takes a lot of preparation to ensure your marketing runs smoothly.
+Just like with your business itself, it takes a lot of preparation to ensure your marketing communications strategy runs smoothly.

 Throughout the year, we’ve explored how e-commerce businesses can build upon past successes and increase revenue through email.
 Over the next several weeks, we’ll be taking a step back to discuss some of the best practices businesses should consider as they’re devising their marketing strategy.